 The concept of transaction in the database is an important concept that all programmers should know because we will work a lot with this concept.
 In this article, I would like to talk to you about this concept!

 For the sake of illustration, let’s take the following example: we are working on a bank application, which has a feature that transfers money between bank accounts, from account A to account B. This is a feature that the process will take two steps:

 - First, subtract the money from account A.

-- And the second step is add money to account B.
+- And the second step is to add money to account B.

-Obviously, as you can see, this is a process that if successful is required, the above two steps must be successful, or fail if two failures are required.
+Obviously, as you can see, this is a process in which if success is required, the above two steps must be successful or fail if two failures are required.
 If only one of the two succeeds or fails, then we are in trouble right away.
 And when building the application must also ensure the above two conditions.

 This is the main idea of the transaction concept in the database.
 In a database, a transaction is a set of operations where either the operation is successful, or no successful operation is performed.
 When you think about transactions in the database, imagine it is “either all or nothing”.

 Here, we have an ACID acronym (Atomicity, Consistency, Isolation, Durability) defining the properties of a transaction in the database.